 Malia Holidays 2024/2025

-The vibrant city of Malia is one part beach, another part culture and a whole lot of nightlife.
-You can visit a different beach every day of your holiday to Malia, spend your time sightseeing and shopping, and even the biggest bar crawl wouldn’t take in all its night spots.
+The vibrant city of Malia is one part beach, one part culture and a whole lot of nightlife.
+You could visit a different beach every day of your holiday in Malia, or spend your time sightseeing and shopping, even join the biggest bar crawl and you still wouldn’t cover all of Malia’s highlights.

 Malia Holiday Deals